 We develop and walk with leaders and communities who work for justice and peace.

-Our strategic priorities for 2020-2022 listed below help us make sure we are able to be effective in helping with your work for justice and peace.
+Our strategic priorities listed below help us make sure we are able to be effective in helping with your work for justice and peace.

-- Through our agency responsibilities and opportunities, embolden the Church of the Brethren to become a living peace and justice demonation.
+Through our agency responsibilities and opportunities, embolden the Church of the Brethren to become a living peace and justice denomination.

-During this 3-year period, we focus our core program work on Kingian Nonviolence.
+During this period, we focus our core program work on Kingian Nonviolence.

 We also continue to offer a wider range of services to Brethren congregations that we have historically provided to help with their unique commitments for justice and peace.